ludotosk/front-end-benchmark/README.md

 ## How does it work?

-It works with [performance web api](https://developer.mozilla.org/en-US/docs/Web/API/Performance "look at MDN Web docs"), puppeteer reads the browser console and then collects all the data and after some iterations computes the statical result.
+It works with [performance web api](https://developer.mozilla.org/en-US/docs/Web/API/Performance "look at MDN Web docs"), Puppeteer reads the browser console and then collects all the data and after some iterations computes the statical result.
 The simulated network condition and device emulation are provided by the puppeteer API's.

 ## Istructions